ayurkiv/FoodDeliveryWebApp/readme.md

 4. Change the database connection settings in the `appsettings.json` file.

+5. Update your database in package manager console `update-database`.

-5. Run the application.
+6. Run the application.

      ```bash
      dotnet run
      ```

-6. Open your web browser and go to `http://localhost:5000`.
+7. Open your web browser and go to `http://localhost:5000`.

 ## Contribution